fazil-amir/gerald-react-native-app/README.md

 A beautiful and modern React Native mobile application showcasing an animated drawer navigation system with a sleek, elegant user interface.

+## Demo

 https://github.com/user-attachments/assets/8f19f696-cc41-4989-9749-1e83ebe43ccc

+*Note: If the video doesn't play in the README, check the assets/recording.MP4 file directly.*

 ## Project Overview